philipwastakenwastaken/philipwastakenwastaken.github.io/index.md

 We also find *none* of the main cast present in the top 10.
 This denies our hypothesis previously presented that the outliers could be main characters.

+We will now explore the *bottom 10* characters in similar manner.

 <table border="0" class="big-center">
   <thead>
     <tr style="text-align: center;">